Embarking on cladding a house? Make sure you know your options along with the pros and cons of each.

 What is House Cladding?

-House cladding performs several different functions.
-First and foremost it protects the structural walls beneath it from the external elements (moisture, temperature changes and the like).
+Cladding a house is done for several reasons.
+First and foremost house cladding protects the structural walls beneath it from the external elements (moisture, temperature changes and the like).
 It can also incorporate insulation and, just as crucially, is one of the main influences on the look of a house.

 The term house cladding basically encompasses any facing material that is fixed to the exterior of a house.
-It can be fixed directly to the wall (as with stone cladding, for example) or nailed on to timber battens (as in the case of timber cladding).
+It can be fixed directly to the wall (as with brick slips or stone cladding, for example) or nailed on to timber battens (as in the case of timber cladding).

 Houses in the UK used to be built with solid walls, using local materials, such as stone or brick.
 However, during the 20th century, standard wall-building practice changed to incorporate cavities between the inner and outer walls, often referred to as leaves or skins.